Q&A with CAM’s Emily Holtrop, National Museum Education Art Educator award winner

 What are your core goals?

-Q: My goal in all that I do at the museum is to serve our visitors – all of our visitors – and make them feel welcomed and cared for.
+A: My goal in all that I do at the museum is to serve our visitors – all of our visitors – and make them feel welcomed and cared for.
 Other goals would include making the museum more inclusive and diverse and breaking down barriers, both real and perceived, that come with being an institution that is over 135 years old.

 Of what accomplishments at the CAM are you most proud?

-Q: I am immensely proud of the awesome museum educator team I have built, all of whom I have hired.
+A: I am immensely proud of the awesome museum educator team I have built, all of whom I have hired.
 I am also proud of our over 115 strong volunteer docent corps.
 They never cease to amaze me, and I learn from them every day.
 I am also really proud of the Rosenthal Education Center – that space is my baby.
 I was so excited to have had the opportunity to work with the architects to design it.
 It’s an amazing place for families to engage with the collection and feel welcome at the museum.

 My most recent big project is the creation of MyCAM, our new interactive art hunt program for which I wrote the content.
 It is a choose-your-own-adventure tour of the museum with over 320,000 art combinations.
 Finally, I am really proud of our innovative, engaging public and community programs.
 My team constantly amazes me with what they dream up to do in our galleries and in the community.